muchimi/JoystickGremlinEx/README.md

 ### (m76T13/A)
 - Fix: duplicated joystick event triggers in some situations due to changes in T12.
-- Fix: One more attempt to or
+- Fix: Minor UI fixes.

 ### (m76T13)
 - New: Button container has autorelease option.
 This container lets you trigger a series of actions on press or release.
 The auto-release just means that the contained actions will get a "press" and a "release" after the delay has lapsed.